hacspec/hax/examples/proverif-psk/Readme.md

 The crate does not implement message transport, only the initiator and responder protocol logic.

+A handwritten ProVerif model of this protocol is included in `psk.pv` for comparison.

 ## Extracting into ProVerif
 To obtain a ProVerif model of the protocol logic functions, run
 ```